 Homes for Texas Heroes Bond

 |Higher Monthly Payment

 * Interest Rates current as of 8/2/2019

-Click here to customize your own home loan and compare TSAHC’s DPA options using our Loan Comparison Calculator.
+You can further compare TSAHC’s DPA options by using our Program Comparison Calculator.

 On the House blog posts are meant to provide general information on various housing-related issues, research and programs.
 We are not liable for any errors or inaccuracies in the information provided by blog sources.
 Furthermore, this blog is not legal advice and should not be used as a substitute for legal advice from a licensed professional attorney.